Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 An analysis of WIMP apps showed that
 most apps did not require fine-grained screen space selection.
 The exceptions being graphics apps and CAD tools.
-Using the arrow keys on a keyboard,
+koioi0ing the arrow keys on a keyboard,
 it would be possible to provide the coarse screen-space selection
 needed by most apps.
 A further analysis of the design of a keyboard-input only app UI